 What Is The Cancellation Procedure For An Insurance Company?

 The insurance company has to send a written notice of 15 days or notify in person before they cancel the policy.
-When they send a written notice they should send by registered mail only to the last address as per your policy.
+When they send a written notice they should send it by registered mail only to the last address as per your policy.
 The 15 days of notice period begins the day after that letter arrives at the post office for delivery.
 They also prorate the premiums and will charge you for the duration of active coverage.
 Also, as per your insurance certificate, there is a minimum premium that they will not refund.
 In case you paid more they may refund the difference when they notify you of a cancellation.
 There could be a delay in the refund if there are any pending reports or other issues with your contract.

 What Happens If My Car Insurance Is Cancelled